How to restructure your company

 Step 5.
 Decide which employees you want to retain

 The next step is to figure out which employees you can afford to keep on.
 According to Bontenbal, there are several ways to approach this.
-“For example, on the basis of the 'man follows work' principle (in Dutch), where an employee is entitled to his job when that job remains.
+“For example, on the basis of the 'person follows work' principle (in Dutch), where an employee is entitled to keep their job when that job remains.
 The ‘last in, first out’ principle (afspiegelingsbeginsel, in Dutch)determines the order of dismissal, with the person with the shortest employment having the highest probability of dismissal.
 With ‘selection and matching’ (in Dutch), you look at who is suitable for which (new) position.
 New employment conditions may apply.
 Look carefully at which laws and regulations (in Dutch) apply to your company."

-If you have to dismiss 20 or more employees within one working area of the UWV within three months for economic reasons, it is called collective redundancy.
+If you have to dismiss 20 or more employees within one working area of the UWV within 3 months for economic reasons, it is called collective redundancy.
 You must then submit a notification of collective redundancy to the trade unions and the UWV before or at the same time as the request for advice to the Works Council.

 Step 6.
 Inform employees who are being laid off